-Chargify Direct usually requires a more technically experienced customer, and sometimes requires our Technical Specialist support during implementation.
-Access to our Technical Specialist Support is available with our premium Chargify plans.
+Chargify Direct usually requires a more technically experienced merchant, and sometimes requires our technical specialist support during implementation.
+Access to our technical specialist support is available with our premium Chargify plans.

 You’re welcome to use Chargify Direct on any plan level with Chargify.
-However, please note that if you need assistance, we will ask up-front that you be on a plan that includes advanced tech support.
+However, please note that if you need assistance, we will ask up-front that you be on a plan that includes advanced technical support.

 Chargify Direct allows you to create Chargify resources (such as subscriptions) via a form on your own website that posts directly to Chargify.
 After Chargify receives the form submission, the user is redirected back to your own site.
 The redirection communicates the result of the submission so that your website can decide how to respond to the user.
 This flow is sometimes called “transparent redirect” within the industry.